astoler428/SH-API/README.md

 In blind Secret Hitler, players do not know their own role to start the game.
 Every action besides choosing players and voting has the option to make a default decision.
 Liberal roles default to always telling the truth, playing B and discarding R when possible.
 Hitler and fascists decisions are strategically determined considering a variety of factors intended to mimic real play.

 A player may attempt to confirm themself as a fascist.
 If they are wrong and liberal, the game ends immediately and fascists win.
 Therefore, guessing is not encouraged.
 When a vanilla fascist confirms themself, they learn who Hitler is and any other fascists who have also confirmed themselves.
-When Hitler confirms themself, normal rules apply for whether Hitler learns the other facists.
-Vanilla fascists are not notified whether Hitler has confirmed themself or not.
+When Hitler confirms themself, they also learn any other fascists who have also confirmed themselves, assuming Hitler gets to know the other fascists (in a 5 or 6 player game or the Hitler knows fascists in 7+ setting is turned on).
+Seeing other fascists implies they have confirmed themselves.
+However, since fascists can automatically see Hitler, they are informed whether Hitler has confirmed themself or not.

 There is no option to confirm yourself as liberal, as it would not make sense to ever risk it because you do not gain any additional information from it.
 If you are wrong, you lose immediately.
 Therefore, if you believe strongly that you are liberal enough to want to confirm yourself, then just play as a liberal and if you are wrong and fascist, you still have a chance to win, or even find out your true identity later and and change course.